akikoo/one-web-boilerplate/README.md

 ### JavaScript
 * Third-party plugins are included in /webroot/assets/js/lib.
 Custom scripts are in /webroot/assets/js/modules.
-Dependancies are managed by RequireJS (http://requirejs.org/), a script loader that supports AMD (Asynchronous Module Definition) API. main.js is the entry point.
+Dependancies are managed by RequireJS (http://requirejs.org/), a script loader that supports AMD (Asynchronous Module Definition) API.
+Script paths and their dependencies are defined in config.js.
+Scripts are imported in main.js.

 ## Credits